Karmia: Israeli History

 Hirbiya was targeted in October 1948 during Operation Yoav, coming under aerial bombardment on October 15–16.
 A planned attack was called off when Israeli forces learned that a large Egyptian Army force was quartered in the village.
-Khalidi speculates that the village fell to Israeli forces in early November, shortly after the occupation of Ashkalon.
+Khalidi speculates that the village fell to Israeli forces in early November, shortly after the capture of Ashkelon.

-Following the war the area was incorporated into the State of Israel According to Khalidi, only the mosque, which was used as a warehouse, and one residential building, remain from earlier times.
+Following the war the area was incorporated into the State of Israel.
+According to Khalidi, only the mosque, which was used as a warehouse, and one residential building, remain from earlier times.

 The kibbutz was established on 20 May 1950 by a Nahal gar'in of Hashomer Hatzair members from France and Tunisia who had been trained in Beit Zera, including Gad Partok, a Holocaust survivor.

 The kibbutz absorbed 54 families from the Elei Sinai and Nisanit Israeli settlements, which were evacuated as part of the disengagement plan.
 Since 2006 it has been repeatedly hit by Qassam rockets fired from the Gaza Strip, including one that landed on its football pitch, and another Qassam rocket that landed inside a house and injured 3 people severely in 2005.

 In 2019 it was temporarily evacuated due to forest fires.